RAvdek/legendrian_links/README.md

 ## Features

 - Capping paths is storing too much info.
 We really only need this for rotation numbers.
+- Ability to import as a library (eg. for use in Jupyter).
 - Normalized euler characteristic and normalized augmentation count.
 - Compute the full augmentation tree?
 - Tools for decompressing augmentations.
 We want to control the order of augmentations so that we can track them by indices.